 - High-resolution headshot attached in PNG or JPG format – Please don’t insert the headshot into the word document, as we will not be able to grab it for optimal usage.
 This should be an original, clear picture of just you – not a picture of a picture, or one pulled from social media accounts (reduces quality.)

-- Bio – 300 words max and written in 3rd person
+- Bio – 300 words max and written in third-person

-- Any social media handles you’d like added to the piece
+- Any or all social media handles you’d like added to the piece

 5. Submitting a pitch

 Feel free to submit pitches for potential articles.
 Note, the best pitches are:

 - Succinct, clear and to the point (4-5 sentences long)